Bury F.C.: Football in the Second and Third Division: 1929–1969

-1969–2000
+Fourth-tier debut and return to the second tier: 1969–2000

 In 1971, relegation from Division Three took Bury into the Fourth Division for the first time.
 They gained promotion in 1974 and spent six seasons in the Third Division before the next relegation.
 The club celebrated its centenary in 1985 by gaining promotion back to the Third Division.

-Bury came close to promotion from the Third Division in both 1990 and 1991 when they finished fifth and seventh respectively to qualify for the play-offs.
+Bury came close to promotion from the Third Division in both 1990 and 1991 when they finished fifth and seventh, respectively, to qualify for the play-offs.
 They were eliminated at the semi-final stage in both play-offs, losing 2–0 on aggregate to Tranmere Rovers in 1990 and 2–1 on aggregate to neighbours Bolton Wanderers in 1991.
 Relegation followed in 1992 and then Bury qualified for the fourth-tier play-off in 1993 by finishing seventh but, yet again, lost their semi-final tie by going down 1–0 on aggregate to York City.
 Bury were back in the play-offs again in 1995 after finishing fourth.
 This time, they won their semi-final by beating Preston North End 2–0 on aggregate and so went to Wembley for the final, where they lost 2–0 to Chesterfield.

 The club then enjoyed a resurgence under manager Stan Ternent who engineered two successive promotions in the mid-1990s.
 In 1996, third place in what was now the fourth-tier Division Three, followed by the third-tier Division Two title in 1996–97, brought Bury back to the second tier for the first time in 30 years.
 They went back to the third tier on the last day of the 1998–99 season on the basis of having a lower goals scored total than Port Vale, the League having decided to use this metric rather than goal difference as its tie-breaker.
 Bury's goal difference was higher than that of Port Vale, and the League reinstated goal difference as the tie-breaker for the following season.